Isaac-Gaches/tileworld-egine/README.md

 Here a list of some of its features:

 Infinite procedural tile based terrain.
 Entity based terrain decorations.
 Saved to disk.
 Marching squares.
 GPU-based, dynamic, coloured lighting and ambient occlusion.
+Procedural clouds in the sky.
 Particles.
 Collisions.
 Inventory and item system.
 Explosions and more!

 Below is a screenshot of a house i made:
 <img width="1907" height="978" alt="Screenshot 2026-06-24 155503" src="https://github.com/user-attachments/assets/e5cb9458-f4c8-405f-b07d-812da3b31986" />